tgnemecek/core-website/src/collections/pages/landing.md

 aboutSection:
   heading: "We bring the Superpower of Balanced Leadership to Business Owners and
     Leaders:"
-  text: To increase their power and effectiveness in achieving desired business
+  text: To increase their power and effectiveness for achieving desired business
     results while simultaneously protecting their well-being and happiness.
 postsSection:
   heading: What's new